ScrelliCopter/NeHe-SDL_GPU/README.md

 don't need a tint uniform in the light shader.

 ### Lesson 09: [Animated Scenes With Blended Textures](https://nehe.gamedev.net/tutorial/moving_bitmaps_in_3d_space/17001/) ###
+This lesson draws 50 (or 100 in "twinkle" mode) star particles with random colours; animated in a pretty concentric spiral.

+The current implementation instances the sprites using a storage buffer that contains each star's model-view matrix and colour, as all 100 stars are drawn in a single draw call.
+The approach used is still far from optimal and is also currently bugged on D3D12, so I may end up using a different approach later.

 ### Lesson 10: [Loading And Moving Through A 3D World](https://nehe.gamedev.net/tutorial/loading_and_moving_through_a_3d_world/22003/) ###
+Here it is, the ever infamous 3D world tutorial.
+Gaze in wonderment at the majesty of Mud.bmp as you explore the caverns of presumably the author's face processed with dazzling late 90's Photoshop effects, forever embossed in what looks to be some kind of granite texture.
+Step into the driver's seat with your computer keyboard as you explore this truly interactive digital Mount Rushmore through immersive tank controls.

+This lesson loads the 3D environment from a text file as a triangle list, the loader logic is almost identical with the only significant difference being the usage of a vertex buffer instead of looping over each triangle within `glBegin` & `glEnd`.

+The togglable blending is carried over from the last lesson and lighting is dropped, so only two pipeline states are required.